 Contact subfinder to submit your absence the day before or no later than 6:30am on the day of the absence.
-Call LCMS (323) 308-1700 between 6:30am and 7:30am, and notify Saydi or Gabby of your absence.
+Call LCMS (323) 308-1700 between 6:30am and 7:30am to notify Saydi of your absence.

 During your absence, personal courtesy and professional standards dictate that you provide your colleagues with the following: Lesson Plans, Rosters, and Seating Charts.
 In case of an emergency, all these items are in your substitute folder in the main office.

-To return, notify Saydi or Gabby before 2:00pm on the working day before you return.
+To return, notify Saydi before 2:00pm on the working day before you return.
 On a shortened day, call one hour before the dismissal time.
-If you do not let Saydi or Gabby know you are returning, we will retain the substitute.
+If you do not let Saydi know you are returning, we will retain the substitute.
 If the teacher and substitute both arrive, the substitute will be paid - not the teacher.

 Audiovisual media shown at a school must be relevant to the curriculum being studied and appropriate for the age and maturity level of students being taught.
 Audiovisual media shown at a school must use the established District and State criteria for the evaluation of instructional materials, especially with respect to racial and gender stereotyping and the depiction of violence, even in animation.
 Audiovisual media must be consistent with accepted standards of professional responsibility and must not reflect advocacy, personal opinion, bias, or partisanship.